 - Owners often think that allowing their dog to interact with children is good for the dog’s socialization.
 This thought can often cause them to let the child pet the dog without fully considering the consequences.
 However, I am here to reassure you that it is NOT advantageous for their socialization.
 If anything, allowing strangers into your dog’s space shows the dog that you are no longer advocating for them.

 As a parent, I do want to add a caveat.
 I am incredibly skeptical of dog owners who visit children’s play areas with their animals.
 It makes me worry that the owner’s intention could be to attract the children to test the dog.
 Then this dog owner sits there and assures parents that their dog loves the attention and has never bitten or growled at a child.
 It makes me wonder why they are deliberately continuing to put their dog in a scenario that could set them up to fail.
 Are they testing the dog’s socialization on your child or evaluating how a new dog reacts to children?
 Just food for thought, and I have experienced this scenario twice!

-Overall, when it comes to the safety of your child, it simply isn’t worth taking the 30 second risk of allowing them to pet a strange dog.
+Overall, when it comes to the safety of your child, it simply isn’t worth taking the 30-second risk of allowing them to pet a strange dog.
 And on the other end of the leash, Owners, it is not worth the 30-second risk and potentially setting your dog up for failure.

-Instead, parents, work on teaching your child about the individual dog and purpose of their breed as a way of both distracting and educating them.
-Additionally, you may want to focus on your own reaction.
+The alternative is to teach children about individual dog breeds and their purpose.
+Discussing the dog they see can distract from petting while educating your child.
+Additionally, you may want to focus on your reaction.
 When our children see us getting overly excited about a new animal, it makes sense that they will begin to mimic this reaction.
 And Dog Owners, It’s OK to politely tell the child that you are impressed with their excellent manners in asking, but your pup isn’t up for a petting today.